gogearbox/newrelic/README.md

 	// Setup gearbox
 	gb := gearbox.New()

-	// Initialize sentry
+	// Initialize newrelic
 	nr, _ := newrelic.NewApplication(
 		newrelic.ConfigAppName(APP_NAME),
 		newrelic.ConfigLicense(LICENSE),
 	)

-	// Register the sentry middleware for all requests gb.Use(newrelicmiddleware.New(nr))
+	// Register the newrelic middleware for all requests gb.Use(newrelicmiddleware.New(nr))

 	// Define your handler